-However, the most advanced among them all is the latest introduced Windows 10.
+However, the most advanced among them all is the latest introduced Windows 10 and 11.
 It comes with numerous updates and is extremely good for playing games and doing various other tasks.

-It doesn't donate any single operating system but covers a broad range of OS that is most probably based on open-source Linux Kernel.
-It is an advanced operating system that offers people the most flexible and free OS.
+It doesn’t dominate every operating system but covers a broad range of OS that is most probably based on open-source Linux Kernel.
+It is an advanced operating system that offers people the most flexible and lastly, its free.

 Prominently, the most popular of all the known OS that come based on Linux Kernel is the Google AndroidOS, despite the fact that they can only be used on tablets and smartphones.
 However, if you are thinking of some versions that you can also use on PC, then you can go for openSUSE, Debian, CentOS, Valve’s SteamOS, Ubuntu, Fedora, and much more alike.

 The great thing about these versions is that they are entirely free and are build upon various developers that suit differently to different systems.
 Linux is built to serve the needs of enthusiasts and professional users and also the lower hardware requirements when compared with Windows.
 It comes with a “user-friendly” interface, and the software’s that are compatible with it are not generally in high supply.